Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 the operation and statistics of the batch documents.
 Since `DocumentResultCollection<T>` extends `IterableStream<T>`, the list of item can be retrieved by streaming or iterating the list.

-### Operation on multiple text inputs
+### Operation on multiple documents
-For each supported operation, the Text Analytics client provides method overloads to take a single text input, a batch of text inputs as strings, or a batch of either `TextDocumentInput` or `DetectLanguageInput` objects.
+For each supported operation, the Text Analytics client provides method overloads to take a single document, a batch of documents as strings, or a batch of either `TextDocumentInput` or `DetectLanguageInput` objects.
 The overload taking the `TextDocumentInput` or `DetectLanguageInput` batch allows callers to give each document a unique ID, indicate that the documents in the batch are written in different languages, or provide a country hint about the language of the document.

-**Note**: It is recommended to use the batch methods when working on production environments as they allow you to send one request with multiple text inputs.
-This is more performant than sending a request per each text input.
+**Note**: It is recommended to use the batch methods when working on production environments as they allow you to send one request with multiple documents.
+This is more performance than sending a request per each document.

 The following are types of text analysis that the service offers: